Biologic Medications and the Specialty Pharma, Part 1

 Why Proper Temperature Control is an Imperative Practice

-This blog is the first in a series of three that provides excerpts from the white paper: Biologic Medications and the Specialty Pharmacy: A Practical Reference Guide for Ensuring Efficacy and Patient Safety through Proper Cold Chain Management.
-These blogs highlight the challenges, risks and best practices for maintaining proper product temperatures for biologic medications while in the care of specialty pharma manufacturers and their supply chain partners.
+This blog is the first in a series of three that highlights the challenges, risks and best practices for maintaining proper product temperatures for biologic medications while in the care of specialty pharma manufacturers and their supply chain partners.
 This first blog explains why proper temperature control is an imperative practice for the specialty pharma manufacturer.

 Biologic Medications and Specialty Pharmaceuticals